ssk-d/fireflutter/README.md

 - Voting works asynchronously.
   - When a user votes in the order of `like => dislike => like => dislike`, the server(Firestore) may receive in the order of `like => like => dislike => dislike` since it is **asynchronous**.
-    So, client app should block the user not to vote again while voting is in progress.
+    So, client app should block (by showing a progress indicator) the user not to vote again while voting is in progress.

 ## Push Notification